BYU Cougars take on the No. 23 Ole Miss Rebels - WTOP News

 BOTTOM LINE: No. 23 Ole Miss and BYU square off in San Diego, California.

-The Cougars have a 5-0 record against non-conference oppponents.
-BYU is second in the Big 12 with 20.6 assists per game led by Egor Demin averaging 7.2.
+The Cougars have a 5-0 record in non-conference games.
+BYU ranks 120th in college basketball averaging 11.4 made 3-pointers per game while shooting 35.8% from deep.
+Egor Demin leads the team averaging 2.6 makes while shooting 56.5% from 3-point range.

 The Rebels have a 5-0 record in non-conference games.
-Ole Miss scores 80.8 points and has outscored opponents by 17.8 points per game.
+Ole Miss ranks fifth in the SEC shooting 35.9% from 3-point range.

-BYU makes 51.7% of its shots from the field this season, which is 9.8 percentage points higher than Ole Miss has allowed to its opponents (41.9%).
-Ole Miss averages 9.4 made 3-pointers per game this season, 0.8 more makes per game than BYU allows.
+BYU averages 11.4 made 3-pointers per game, 3.6 more made shots than the 7.8 per game Ole Miss allows.
+Ole Miss has shot at a 44.2% clip from the field this season, 4.3 percentage points above the 39.9% shooting opponents of BYU have averaged.

-TOP PERFORMERS: Demin is scoring 15.2 points per game and averaging 4.0 rebounds for the Cougars.
+TOP PERFORMERS: Demin is shooting 56.5% from beyond the arc with 2.6 made 3-pointers per game for the Cougars, while averaging 15.2 points, 7.2 assists and 2.4 steals.

-Sean Pedulla is scoring 14.4 points per game and averaging 3.8 rebounds for the Rebels.
+Sean Pedulla is averaging 14.4 points, 3.2 assists and three steals for the Rebels.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.